-9.3.1 Chiesa-Ceperley-Martin-Holzmann kinetic energy correction parent elements: hamiltonian, dwc child elements: None
+9.3.1 Chiesa-Ceperley-Martin-Holzmann kinetic energy correction estimator type=chiesa element:

 This estimator calculates a finite-size correction to the kinetic energy following the formalism laid out in [CCMH06].
 The total energy can be corrected for finite-size effects by using this estimator in conjunction with the MPC correction.